Uttar Pradesh is the most populous state in India with a population of more than 200 million people.

 - In the State Budget FY26:

 - According to the state government, as many as 1,500 projects worth more than Rs.
-70,000 crore (US$ 9.03 billion) are planned to be launched in Uttar Pradesh’s third groundbreaking ceremony to be held in June 2022.
+70,000 crore (US$ 9.03 billion) were planned to be launched in Uttar Pradesh’s third groundbreaking ceremony that was to be held in June 2022.
 Some of these major projects are:

 - Adani Group’s project worth around Rs.
 4,900 crore (US$ 631.86 million).